CAESar: Conditional Autoregressive Expected Shortfall: Conclusions

 There are two primary directions for further research.
-On the algorithmic side, the next step would be to predict ES for multiple correlated assets.
+On the algorithmic side, a first improvement would be to extend the proposed formulation to handle jump processes.
+Specifically, this can be achieved by using realized estimators as additional regressors.
+Then, the next step would be to predict ES for multiple correlated assets.
 This would involve updating CAESar to handle multivariate time series, providing valuable insights into tail risk networks.
 Furthermore, moving from the ES of single assets to that of a portfolio is key.
 In this context, CAESar could serve as a tool to assist investors and risk managers in adjusting portfolio weights to minimize overall tail risk.
 On the theoretical side, it would be useful to gain a deeper understanding of the proposed estimator, particularly its asymptotic properties.
 This could enhance our understanding of the dynamics captured by CAESar.